dantezhu/svdog/README.md

 svdog
 =====

-supervisor's dog, should deploy with log_agent
+supervisor's dog, should deploy with flylog